 Many of the songs that are staples and trademarks of the cabaret's numbers were composed and written by Jacques Morali (1947-1991), the Disco record producer and songwriter who wrote songs for The Ritchie Family and the Village People.

-The company has expanded since, producing shows in places such as the MGM Grand in Las Vegas.
+The company has expanded since, producing shows in places such as the MGM Grand in Las Vegas and (for a short period of time) in Singapore.

 The Crazy Horse shows provide examples of: